Provost José Luis Cruz

-José L. Cruz became provost and vice president for academic affairs of California State University, Fullerton in December 2012.
+José Luis Cruz became provost and vice president for Academic Affairs at California State University, Fullerton in December 2012.

-Previously, he served as vice president of higher education policy and practice at The Education Trust in Washington, D.C.
-He is a former vice president for student affairs of the University of Puerto Rico system and served as chair of the Electrical and Computer Engineering Department and dean of academic affairs at the University of Puerto Rico-Mayagüez.
+Prior to his position at Cal State Fullerton, Dr. Cruz served as vice president of Higher Education Policy and Practice at The Education Trust in Washington, D.C.
+He is a former vice president for Student Affairs of the University of Puerto Rico system and served as chair of the Electrical and Computer Engineering Department and dean of Academic Affairs at the University of Puerto Rico-Mayagüez.

 Dr. Cruz is a senior member of the Institute of Electrical and Electronics Engineers and a National Science Foundation Career Award recipient.
 Active in industry, he is a patented inventor.

-Dr. Cruz serves on the The Education Trust’s Board of Directors and on Univision's Es El Momento Advisory Board.
+Dr. Cruz serves on The Education Trust’s Board of Directors.
 He is a frequent keynote speaker and writer on higher educational issues and has testified before the U.S. Congress.
-His work has been covered by regional, state, and national print, online, and broadcast media outlets, including The Washington Post, The New York Times, Boston Globe, Huffington Post, The Chronicle of Higher Education, Inside Higher Ed, CNN, and Univision.
+His work has been covered by regional, state, and national print, online, and broadcast media outlets.